 Triphala Powder With / Without Honey

-Internally, Triphala powder can be taken in the quantity of one half to one teaspoon (3 to 5 grams) with one cup warm water.
+Internally, Triphala powder can be taken in the quantity of one half to one teaspoon (3 to 5 grams) with one cup of warm water.
 It could also be mixed with honey and taken one hour after dinner or two times a day on an empty stomach daily for losing extra weight.17 Check with an Ayurvedic practitioner to determine the most appropriate herbal supplements for you.

 Triphala And Trikatu

-One can also take Triphala powder in the amount of one half teaspoon mixed with Trikatu powder, a mixture of three spice powders, dry ginger, black pepper and long pepper, in warm water.
+One can also take Triphala powder in the amount of one-half teaspoon mixed with Trikatu powder, a mixture of three spice powders, dry ginger, black pepper, and long pepper, in warm water.
 Trikatu assists in metabolism and helps increase the fat dissolving capacity of Triphala.

 Triphala With Roasted Gram Flour